debut-js/Strategies/ReadMe.md

 All candles are aggregated from incoming data from shorter time periods.
 This allows you to get access to any timeframe on the fly with only 1 candle stream real by subscription.
 So you can get daily candles from 15 minute ones.

 Tick ​​emulation:
 On the basis of candlestick aggregation, a mechanism for filling candles of any timeframe from OHLC / OLHC ticks of 1-minute candles has been created.
-This allows you to create more than 60 price ticks in one 15-minute interval.
+This allows you to create more than 60 price ticks in one 15-minute interval or 240 ticks inside each 1 hour candle.

 <table>
 <thead>